Posted on 6/16/2015 in Digital Marketing

 - summary – Use this for posts that don’t have a leading image.
-These cards show a heading and brief summary of the content.
+These cards show a heading and a brief summary of the content.

-- summary_large_image – This card type is the same as summary, but also includes a leading image.
+- summary_large_image – This card type is the same as a summary, but also includes a leading image.

 - photo – This card type is used when a photo is being shared and the photo is the primary interest.
 Think of sharing a meme, for example.